sprihaapandey/prox-challenge/README.md

 # Vulcan OmniPro 220 — AI Welding Assistant

 A multimodal technical support agent for the Vulcan OmniPro 220 welding machine, built on the Claude Agent SDK.
-It answers deep technical questions grounded in the actual owner's manual, surfaces the right diagram instead of describing it in prose, and generates interactive artifacts (a duty-cycle calculator, a polarity diagram, a troubleshooting checklist, a settings explorer) backed by real extracted manual data — never invented numbers.
+It answers deep technical questions grounded in the actual owner's manual, surfaces the right diagram instead of describing it in prose, and generates interactive artifacts (a duty-cycle calculator, a polarity diagram, a troubleshooting flowchart, a settings explorer) backed by real extracted manual data — never invented numbers.
+Upload a photo of your own machine and it draws numbered markers directly on it instead of describing locations in words; voice input and read-aloud both work through the browser, no extra API key required.

 <img src="product.webp" alt="Vulcan OmniPro 220" width="360" />

 The original challenge brief is preserved in [CHALLENGE.md](CHALLENGE.md).

+**Live demo:** https://omnipro-385920925770.us-central1.run.app (no signup, no API key needed on your end — go ask it something)

 ---